GoFast-Athlete-Training/trainingmvp/GOFAST_TRAINING_ARCHITECTURE.md

 }
 ```

-**Purpose:** Captures the athlete's `canonicalFiveKPace` at the moment the plan was created.
-Prevents identity drift - if athlete updates their canonical pace later, old plans still reference the original pace.
+**Purpose:** Captures the athlete's `fiveKPace` at the moment the plan was created.
+Prevents identity drift - if athlete updates their pace later, old plans still reference the original pace.

 ---

-#### TrainingPlanPreferredDays (Snapshot Table)
+#### TrainingPlanPreferredDays (Snapshot Table - UNUSED IN MVP1)

 ```prisma
 model TrainingPlanPreferredDays {